mnz1988/stable-diffusion-guide/README.md

 ![Top](images/top.png)

-Here you can select your model and VAE.
-We will go over what these are and how you can get more of them.
+Here you can select your checkpoint and VAE.
+We will go over what these are and how you can get some.
 The collab has additional settings here too, you should ignore them for now.

 1. **Models** <a name="model"></a>[▲](#index)

    The **model**, also called **checkpoint**, is the brain of your AI, designed for the purpose of producing certain types of images.
 There are many options, most of which are on [civitai](https://civitai.com).
 But which to choose?
 These are my recommendations:
-   * For anime, [7th Heaven Mix](https://civitai.com/models/4669/corneos-7th-heaven-mix) has a nice aesthetic similar to anime movies, while [Abyss Orange Mix 3](https://civitai.com/models/9942/abyssorangemix3-aom3) *(__Note:__ scroll down and choose the AOM3 option)* offers more realism in the form of advanced lighting and softer shading, as well as more lewdness.
-I remixed the two options above into [Heaven Orange Mix](https://civitai.com/models/14305/heavenorangemix).
+   * For anime, [7th Heaven Mix](https://civitai.com/models/4669/corneos-7th-heaven-mix) has a nice aesthetic similar to anime movies, while [Abyss Orange Mix 3](https://civitai.com/models/9942/abyssorangemix3-aom3) *(__Note:__ scroll down there and choose the AOM3 option)* offers more realism in the form of advanced lighting and softer shading, as well as more lewdness.
+I merged these two options into [Heaven Orange Mix](https://civitai.com/models/14305/heavenorangemix).
    * While AOM3 is extremely capable for NSFW, the popular [Grapefruit](https://civitai.com/models/2583/grapefruit-hentai-model) hentai model may also fit your needs.
-   * For general art go with [DreamShaper](https://civitai.com/models/4384/dreamshaper), there are few options quite like it in terms of raw creativity.
+   * For general art go with [DreamShaper](https://civitai.com/models/4384/dreamshaper), there are few options quite like it in terms of creativity.
 An honorable mention goes to [Pastel Mix](https://civitai.com/models/5414/pastel-mix-stylized-anime-model), which has a beautiful and unique aesthetic with the addition of anime.
    * For photorealism go with [Deliberate](https://civitai.com/models/4823/deliberate).
 It can do almost anything, but specially photographs.
 Very intricate results.
    * The [Uber Realistic Porn Merge](https://civitai.com/models/2661/uber-realistic-porn-merge-urpm) is self-explanatory.

    If you're using the collab in this guide, copy the **direct download link to the file** and paste it in the text box labeled `custom_urls`.
 Multiple links are separated by commas.

-   If you're using the launcher, it will let you choose the path to your models folder.
-Otherwise the models normally go into `stable-diffusion-webui/models/Stable-diffusion`.
+   If you're running the program locally, the models normally go into the `stable-diffusion-webui/models/Stable-diffusion` folder.

    Please note that checkpoints in the format `.safetensors` are safe to use while `.ckpt` **may** contain viruses, so be careful.
 Additionally, when choosing models you may have a choice between fp32, fp16 and pruned.
-They all produce the same images within a tiny margin of error, so just go with the smallest file (fp16-pruned).
-If you want to use them for training or merging, go with the biggest one instead.
+They all produce the same images within a tiny margin of error, so just go with the smallest file (pruned-fp16).
+If you want to use them for training or merging, go with the largest one instead.

-   **Tip:** Whenever you place a new file manually you can either restart the UI at the bottom of the page or press the small 🔃 button next to a dropdown.
+   **Tip:** Whenever you place a new file manually you can either restart the UI at the bottom of the page or press the small 🔃 button next to its dropdown.

 1. **VAEs** <a name="vae"></a>[▲](#index)

-   Most models don't come with a VAE built in.
-The VAE is a small separate model, which "converts your image from AI format into human format".
+   Most checkpoints don't come with a VAE built in.
+The VAE is a small separate model, which "converts your image into human format".
 Without it, you'll get faded colors and ugly eyes, among other things.

    If you're using the collab in this guide, you should already have the below VAEs, as I told you to select them before running.

-   There are practically only 3 different VAEs out there worth talking about:
+   There are practically only 3 different VAEs in circulation:
    * [anything vae](https://huggingface.co/WarriorMama777/OrangeMixs/resolve/main/VAEs/orangemix.vae.pt), also known as the orangemix vae.
 All anime models use this.
    * [vae-ft-mse](https://huggingface.co/stabilityai/sd-vae-ft-mse-original/blob/main/vae-ft-mse-840000-ema-pruned.safetensors), the latest from Stable Diffusion itself.
 Used by photorealism models and such.
    * [kl-f8-anime2](https://huggingface.co/hakurei/waifu-diffusion-v1-4/resolve/main/vae/kl-f8-anime2.ckpt), also known as the Waifu Diffusion VAE, it is older and produces more saturated results.
 Used by Pastel Mix.

-   If you're using the launcher, it lets you choose the default VAE, otherwise put them in the `stable-diffusion-webui/models/VAE` folder.
+   The VAEs normally go into the `stable-diffusion-webui/models/VAE` folder.

    If you did not follow this guide up to this point, you will have to go into the **Settings** tab, then the **Stable Difussion** section, to select your VAE.

-   **Tip:** Whenever you place a new file manually you can either restart the UI at the bottom of the page or press the small 🔃 button next to a dropdown.
+   **Tip:** Whenever you place a new file manually you can either restart the UI at the bottom of the page or press the small 🔃 button next to its dropdown.

 1. **Prompts** <a name="prompt"></a>[▲](#index)

    On the first tab, **txt2img**, you'll be making most of your images.
 This is where you'll find your *prompt* and *negative prompt*.
-   Stable Diffusion is not like Midjourney or other popular image generation software, you can't just ask it what you want and get a good image.
+   Stable Diffusion is not like Midjourney or other popular image generation software, you can't just ask it what you want.
 You have to be specific. *Very* specific.
-   Most people have found a prompt that works for them and they swear by it.
+   Most people have found a prompt that works for them and they swear by it, often recommended by other people.
 I will show you my own personal example of a prompt and negative prompt:

    * Anime
       * `2d, masterpiece, best quality, anime, highly detailed face, highly detailed eyes, highly detailed background, perfect lighting`